 I would definitely recommend everyone to visit Marrakech one day which in my opinion has a lot to offer.
 I am not a big fan of visiting museums or palaces so I can’t tell you anything about it, but spending just a day on Place Jemaa el Fna or in old Medina is worth itself.

-Feel free to have a look on my favourite street photos from Marrakech.
+Feel free to have a look at my favourite street photos from Marrakech.